krambertech/react-alicante-testing-workshop/src/02-testing-react/README.md

 Head to `/task-02-quotes`, there you will find small component that generates random quotes using REST API.
 Open `Quote.test.jsx` file and cover its logic with tests utilizing the principles we just learned right now.

+🎁 Bonus task: Add loading indication feature through TDD

 ### Task 2.3 (🎁 BONUS): Write tests for greeting component

+ℹ️ *Bonus tasks can be completed if you finished early with main tasks or at home*

 Head to `/task-03-welcome`, there you will find small component that generates random quotes using REST API.